Finite energy global well-posedness of the Yang-Mills equations on $\mathbb{R}^{1+3}$: An approach using the Yang-Mills heat flow: Introduction

-\begin{remark} The present work advances a relatively new idea in the field of hyperbolic PDEs, which is to use a geometric parabolic equation to better understand a hyperbolic equation.
-To the author's knowledge, the first instance of this idea occurred in the work of Klainerman-Rodnianski \cite{MR2221254}, in which the linear heat equation on a compact 2-manifold was used to develop an invariant form of Littlewood-Paley theory.
-This was applied in \cite{MR2125732} and \cite{MR2221255} to study the causal geometry of solutions to the Einstein's equations under very weak hypotheses.
+\begin{remark} The idea of using a smoothing procedure tailored to the particular geometry of the problem has proved fruitful in a number of settings.
+For example, in the well-known works \cite{MR0499948}, \cite{MR850408}, \cite{MR1998349} on extension of the Calder\'on-Zygmund theory to non-Euclidean settings\footnote{For an excellent modern survey and further references on this topic, we refer the reader to the monograph \cite{MR3154530}.}, such an idea underlies the proofs of key square function estimates.
+We also mention the work of Klainerman-Rodnianski \cite{MR2221254}, in which the linear heat equation was used (as in Stein \cite{MR0252961}) to develop a Littlewood-Paley theory for tensors on compact two-dimensional manifolds under very weak regularity hypotheses.
+This theory was applied in \cite{MR2125732} and \cite{MR2221255} to study the causal geometry of rough solutions to the Einstein equations.

-Such idea was carried further by Tao \cite{Tao:2004tm}, who proposed to use a nonlinear geometric heat flow to deal with the problem of gauge choice in the context of the energy critical wave map problem.
-This was put into use in the series of preprints \cite{Tao:2008wn} to develop a large energy theory of wave maps into a hyperbolic space $\bbH^{n}$.
+A recent development of this idea that directly motivated our approach is the work of Tao \cite{Tao:2004tm}, in which it was proposed to use a \emph{nonlinear} geometric heat flow to deal with the problem of gauge choice in the context of the energy-critical wave map problem.
+This approach was put into use in the series of preprints \cite{Tao:2008wn} to develop a large energy theory of wave maps into a hyperbolic space $\bbH^{n}$.
 In this setting, one begins by solving the associated heat flow, in this case the \emph{harmonic map flow}, starting from a wave map restricted to a fixed $t$-slice.
 Then the key idea is that the harmonic map flow converges (under appropriate conditions) to a single point, same for every $t$, in the target as the heat parameter goes to $\infty$.
-For this trivial map at infinity, the canonical choice of gauge is clear\footnote{Namely, one chooses the same orthonormal frame at each point on the domain.}; this choice is then parallel-transported back along the harmonic map flow.
+For this trivial map at infinity, the canonical choice of gauge is clear; namely, one chooses the same orthonormal frame at each point on the domain.
+This choice is then parallel-transported back along the harmonic map flow.
 The resulting gauge is dubbed the \emph{caloric gauge}.
-This gauge proved to be quite useful, and the use of such gauge has also been successfully extended to the related problem of energy critical Schr\"odinger maps as well, through the works \cite{Bejenaru:2011wy}, \cite{Smith:2011ef} and \cite{Smith:2011ty}. \end{remark}
+This gauge proved to be quite useful, and the use of such gauge has also been successfully extended to the related problem of energy-critical Schr\"odinger maps as well, through the works \cite{Bejenaru:2011wy}, \cite{Smith:2011ef}, \cite{Smith:2010ui}, \cite{Smith:2011ty}, \cite{Dodson:2012uj} and \cite{Dodson:2013vh}.